kmblincow/kmblincow.github.io/teach.md

 bigimg:
   - "/img/big-img/IMG_4779.JPG": "Leading a Virtual Lecture During COVID-19"
 ---
 Throughout my PhD, I actively sought opportunities to guest lecture or serve as a teaching assistant.
-Now as a postdoctoral researche,r I am involved in teaching statistics to Master's level students.
+Now as a postdoctoral researcher, I am involved in teaching statistics to Master's level students.
 My experiences teaching have given me a deep respect for the time and effort required to be an engaging lecturer at the university level.
 I enjoy the work, because it provides an opportunity to stretch my creative muscles to come up with new ways to keep students interested and engaged in material that can sometimes be dry.
 In addition to teaching, I have also sought opportunities to mentor students one on one.
 I love building relationships with and providing support to students.
-In my experience, no two mentor-mentee relationships are the same, and I enjoy the process of learning about each student as an individual and adapting to their specific needs when it comes to mentorship.
+In my experience, no two mentor-mentee relationships are the same, and I enjoy the process of learning about each student as an individual and adapting to their specific needs.

+**Teaching Positions**
+* MES 504 Research Methodologies and Tools II (UVI)

 **TA Positions**

-* BIEB 135 Aquatic Ecology Lab
+* BIEB 135 Aquatic Ecology Lab (SIO)
-* SIOB 272 Advanced Statistical Techniques
+* SIOB 272 Advanced Statistical Techniques (SIO)

 **Guest Lectures**